 Reflecting on Your Teaching at U of T

-Welcome to Reflecting on Your Teaching at U of T. Whether you’re new to teaching reflection or looking to deepen your practice, this section offers a range of approaches to support your growth as an educator.
-Explore strategies for self-assessment, connect with colleagues through peer-based activities, and learn about CTSI services designed to guide and enhance your teaching.
-Use the links below to get started with reflection tools, collaborative practices, and personalized support available to instructors at U of T.
+Welcome to Reflecting on Your Teaching at U of T. Whether you’re new to teaching or looking to deepen your practice, this resource provides approaches to support your growth as an educator.
+Explore strategies for individual reflection, connect with colleagues, and learn about CTSI services designed to guide and enhance your teaching.

 Reflecting with Colleagues

-For those who want to engage in reciprocal learning through peer dialogue and observation
+For instructors who want to engage in reciprocal learning through peer dialogue and observation

-For instructors seeking tailored feedback and guidance from CTSI
+For instructors who want personalized guidance and tailored feedback from CTSI

 - Recognize effective strategies